B0X009/oh/README.md

 ABOUT ME  :        _I go by Boxxi/Box/Al_
                  _
-                     Shout out to broski09 for sticking around (u a real one fr )
+                     the it the it the it

 MY INTERESTS 🤑🤑🤑👅 -
 -GoodKidBand 🎧
 -UWO/CUW ✂
 -MadCombat
 -Breaking Bad
--Mouthwashing
+-MouthWashing
 -Pretty Blood
 -NEAH
 -FNF
 -Max Design Pro
 -Bugbo

-Random Info -
+-Doctor Nowhere
--My favorite color is purple
+-Alan Becker AVA/AVM
--I draw / animate occasionally
+-Squid Game
--Using brainrot to communicate is my love language  (platonic ofc)
+-Dandy's World
--I never/barely text/chat first (i fail to socialize sometimes 💀)
+-Forsaken

--Usually near the toy stash and rating lines
+Usually near the toy stash and/or rating lines